<timeline 1997>

 (Photo by Jonathan A. Meyers.
 JAM Photography.)

-• Rich Mullins and band performs for a Christ in Youth Conference in Bolivar, MO.
+• Rich Mullins and band performs for a Christ in Youth (CIY) Conference at Southwest Baptist University in Bolivar, MO.

 August 1997